webmilio-terraria-mods/Infu/README.md

 ```

 Although I'm quite sad (and uncertain) about this, I'm not convinced this mod is very efficient/optimized on it's calls.
 Therefor,
 it's best if you build your own information cache after using this mod.
-For example, if you want all fire magic weapons to do +10% damage
+For example, if you want armor to reduce movement speed by 10%
-with a certain accessory, you would cache this information on load.
+with heavy armor, you would cache this information on load.
 ```cs
     public HashSet<int> heavyArmor = [];
     public void OnLoad()